collinskandie/group-6-fullstack-application-project-3/backend/README.md

 In Phase 1, the frontend consumed the WHO Global Health Observatory public API directly.

-For Phase 2, we are extending the application into a full-stack solution by introducing our own backend and PostgreSQL database.
+For Phase 2, we extended the application into a full-stack solution by introducing our own backend and PostgreSQL database.
 The backend stores and manages user-created data while exposing RESTful API endpoints that the React frontend consumes.

+For Phase 3, the backend gained full user accounts: registration/login for everyone, signed-token session auth, role-based access control (`user` vs `admin`), self-service profile/password management, and an admin API for managing user accounts.

 ------------------------------------------------------------------------